-Provides a list of all capital projects by activities for the Annual Plan 2019/20 period.
+Provides a list of all capital projects by activities for the full 10 years.

 Statement of reserves and special funds

 Reserves are held to ensure that funds received for a particular purpose are used for that purpose and any surplus created is managed in accordance with the reason for which the reserve was established.
 This statement discloses the specific reserves Council has established.